ctkelley/MPResults/README.md

 This is a Julia application.
 It has .toml files to prove it.

+Look at https://julialang.github.io/Pkg.jl/v1/glossary/# to see the difference between an application, a project, and a package.

 1. Clone the repo from into choice of directory.
 My favorite way to do this is to cd to that directiory and issue this terminal command

 git clone https://github.com/ctkelley/MPResults2019